• Skip to primary navigation

 Instructions

-• Slice pork belly into ¾ inch wide pieces.
+• Slice pork belly into ½-inch wide pieces.
+Set aside.

-• In a hot wok set over medium-high heat, add chopped pork belly.
-Spread it apart and cook your pork belly so that the edges are browned, about 5-8 minutes depending on your heat.
+• In a large pan or wok on medium-high heat without oil, add chopped pork belly.
+Spread it apart and cook your pork belly so that the edges are browned and the fat renders off, about 5-8 minutes.

-• Add cooked rice, soy sauce, kimchi juice, gochujang, and sesame oil.
-Mix everything together until rice is evenly coloured in red.
+• Add cooked rice, regular soy sauce, kimchi juice, gochujang, and sesame oil.
+Toss everything together until rice granules are red in color.
+Do not over cook the rice or it'll become mushy.

 Notes